 Download the Walk to Cure Arthritis Mobile App

-Download the mobile app from Google Play and fundraise on the go!
+Download the mobile app from Google Play or the App Store and fundraise on the go!

 Fundraise from your mobile device with the Arthritis Foundation's Walk to Cure Arthritis app!
 With the mobile app, you can manage your personal or team fundraising efforts from your phone.

 - Provides suggested fundraising and recruitment messages for social media, email, text, and phone calls.